 I started my classes on September 3rd, 2012.
 The University of Indonesia held an opening ceremony for all new students.
 I was introduced to all about the university and its academic system.
 We also had to make groups among new students to discuss the subject matter.
 We did a presentation, paper, and project too.

 To be an active student or before we join any organization, every new student must do some tasks or assignments for a month.
 If we get points below the standard, we failed.
 There were so many tasks and difficulties.
 I had to make a paper about a health issue, interviewed some public figures in my living area and at university, wrote 1000 dreams of mine, made a life plan for a month ahead, made an essay about plagiarism, smoking, and drugs also collected 500 signatures of the seniors at university.
 That time was so hard for me and my friends because we had to finish all tasks and also study at the same time.
 In October, after finishing all tasks, they announced our points.
 I was so surprised and excited when I heard my point was passed, so I can officially join any organization at the university.

 I applied to Nutrition Organization.
 After I am accepted, I have to do some tasks, attend some meetings, participate in the events, and also learned about the organization’s structure.
 There are so many things I need to learn, such as critical thinking, teamwork, leadership, event organizing, and so on.

-The Organization of Nutrition that I joined also had social activity.
+The Organization of Nutrition that I joined also had social activities.
 I went to a school for disabled children in Depok.
 We held an intervention for parents about how to feed their disabled children.
-We also played with their disabled children, did aerobic, and had lunch together.
-I tried to communicate with them and interested to understand how they feel.
+We also played with their disabled children, did aerobics, and had lunch together.
+I tried to communicate with them and was interested to understand how they feel.
 They have both physical and psychological disorders.
 We took some pictures with them and sang together.
 That was a very great time.